KevinLWorthington/Goweli/README.md

 ## 📚 Project Overview

-Goweli is a web-based book collection management application built with AvaloniaUI and .NET 9.0.
-It allows users to maintain a personal library by adding, viewing, editing, and deleting books.
+Goweli is a personal web-based book collection management application built with AvaloniaUI and .NET 9.0.
+It allows me to maintain a personal library by adding, viewing, editing, and deleting books.
 The application fetches book cover images from the Open Library API, stores book data in a SQLite database, and provides an intuitive interface for managing your reading collection.

+## 🎏 Project Goals

+The goal of the project was to demonstrate a basic knowledge of C# and Object Oriented Programming.

 ## ✨ Features